 Currently Closed – We are no longer accepting or processing applications for new or renewal patients.

-- The patient must be getting treatment for the disease named in the assistance program to which he or she is applying.
+- The patient must be getting treatment for thyroid cancer.

 - The patient must have Medicare health insurance that covers his or her qualifying medication or product.

 - The patient’s medication or product must be listed on PAN’s list of covered medications.

 - The patient’s income must fall at or below 500% of the Federal Poverty Level.

 - The patient must reside and receive treatment in the United States or U.S. territories.
 (U.S. citizenship is not a requirement.)